 The oral examinations are held annually, the 2022 oral exam will be held virtually.
 Candidates are assigned an examination appointment of approximately 2 1/2 hours for the examination.
-Applications for the Chicago examination are due by February 12.
+Applications for the virtual oral examination are due by February 1.
 A $250 application processing fee is payable at the time of application.
 On January 1, 2022 the oral examination fee will increase to $599.

 Cancellation/Refunds: Application fees are non-refundable.
-If the candidate cancels in writing on or before the case submission deadline (March 2) the application fee may be transfered to a future examination.
+If the candidate cancels in writing on or before the case submission deadline (March 2) the application fee may be transferred to a future examination.
 Those who cancel after the case submission deadline will need to resubmit application and fee.